niklasekstrom/a314/README.md

 Here are some services that we have considered but not gotten around to implement:

 * Networking either through a *bsdsocket.library* implementation that forwards socket operations to the RPi and executes those operations there (high degree of offloading), or a *Sana II* driver used with a full network stack (lesser, but still offloading).

-* An mp3 player that lets the RPi stream audio samples directly to the shared chip memory, from where Paula would play those samples.

 * Your ideas?